kadirdemirkaya/Weather-Microservice/README.md

 # WeatherMicroservice

-The CQRS model also includes background services and event-based messaging tools, caching, etc. The general content of this project is a microservice project that provides weather information based on location.
+The CQRS model also includes background services and event-based messaging tools, caching, etc. The general content of this project is a microservice project that provides weather information based on location.Weather information is taken from the OpenWeather website.

 ### Technologies and Libraries

 - .NET 7